-The bit score is equivalent to a BLAST bit score; together with the length of query and library sequences, it can be used to calculate the significance of the alignment.1 Bit scores are convenient because they provide a matrix independent score that can be compared with other searches performed with other matrices and gap penalties against other databases.
+The bit score is equivalent to a BLAST bit score; together with the length of query and library sequences, it can be used to calculate the significance of the alignment.
+Bit scores are convenient because they provide a matrix independent score that can be compared with other searches performed with other matrices and gap penalties against other databases.
 However, the E()-value, or expectation, provides the most direct measure of the statistical significance of the match.

-In this example, the GSTP1_RAT, GSTA1_RAT, and GSTA4_RAT proteins share strong significant similarity (better than $E() < 6.2 \times 10^{-7}$), while the GSTF1_MAIZE, GSTF3_MAIZE, and GSTT1_DROME sequences do not share significant similarity (better than 0.001).
-However, GSTF1_MAIZE, GSTF3_MAIZE, and GSTT1_DROME are all glutathione transferase homologs, they simply do not share statistically significant similarity with this particular mGSTM1 query.
+In this example, the GSTP1\RAT, GSTA1\RAT, and GSTA4\RAT proteins share strong significant similarity (better than $E() < 6.1 \times 10^{-7}$ ), while the GSTF1\MAIZE, GSTF3\MAIZE, and GSTT1\DROME sequences do not share significant similarity (E() < 0.001).
+However, GSTF1\MAIZE, GSTF3\MAIZE, and GSTT1\DROME are all glutathione transferase homologs, they simply do not share statistically significant similarity with this particular mGSTM1 query.
 Statistically significant sequence similarity scores can be used to infer homology (common ancestry), but non-significant scores cannot be used to infer non-homology.

-While percent identity is often used to characterize the quality of an alignment and the likelihood that it reflects homology, the E()-value is a much more reliable value.
-Often sequences that share less than 30% identity will share very significant similarity (in the example above mgstm1.aa and GSTA4_RAT, with E() < 6.2E-07 are 25.6% identical).
+While percent identity is often used to characterize the quality of an alignment and the likelihood that it reflects homology, the E()-value is a much more reliable value for homology infernence (once homology is established, the percent identity is much more useful for estimating evolutionary distance).
+Often sequences that share less than 30% identity will share very significant similarity (in the example above mgstm1.aa and $GSTA4\RAT$ , with E() < 6.1E-07 are 25.6% identical).
 The expectation value captures information about conservative replacements, identities, and alignment length to provide a single value that captures the significance of the alignment.